yendev01/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory file contains instruction on how to display absolute path name of your current working directory 1-listit this file contains instruction on how to display the list of your currrent directory
+0-current_working_directory file contains instruction on how to display absolute path name of your current working directory 1-listit this file contains instruction on how to display the list of your currrent directory 2-bring_me_home contains instruction on how to change your current directory to home